How To Not Throw Up: Eight Tips To Avoid Vomiting

 When you vomit, you lose a lot of fluids.
 To avoid becoming dehydrated, it can be vital to drink water and avoid acidic drinks.
 Take small sips over time, as drinking too much too fast could cause you to throw up once more.
 Acidic drinks can aggravate upper gastrointestinal issues like ulcers and acid reflux.
 Fluids to avoid include lemonade, pineapple juice, apple juice, orange juice, and soda.
 Instead, try to drink water, sports drinks, and broths.

 Even if you don’t have an appetite, your body still needs food for sustenance and energy.
-Stick to bland, easy-to-digest foods.
+If you are nauseous, consider bland foods that are easy for your body to digest.
 Eat very small meals and chew slowly.
 Some safe foods include crackers, pretzels, bananas, rice, and toast.
 Ginger has also been shown by multiple studies to aid with nausea from chemotherapy and pregnancy.
+Some ways to consume ginger are as ginger tea or ginger ale.
 If you are experiencing an aversion to the smell of food, which is particularly common in pregnant individuals, then try sticking with cold foods like Jell-O, yogurt, pudding, and custard, which normally don’t produce strong odors.

 This traditional Chinese method of handling nausea was later confirmed to be effective by modern medicine.
 To try this method, apply pressure to the upper part of your wrist, underneath your palm, and massage in small circles for about three minutes.
 Many patients report feeling significantly healthier after trying this method.